ratcht/popcorn/README.md

-# Popcorn - A Collection of Kernels
+# Popcorn - A collection of kernels & operations

 GPU kernel implementations (+ assembled torch operations) in CUDA & Triton.
 This is a learning project exploring different optimization techniques for common operations.